 Part 5: Women Who Served

 Alongside the army of men on the front lines of conflict was an army of women in support roles, formal and informal.
-From the nurses who cared for soldiers men to the journalists who reported the casualties, women were often a major part of soldiers’ experience of the war.
+From the nurses who treated wounded men to the journalists who reported the casualties, women were often a major part of soldiers’ experience of the war.
 We hear the stories of some of these women, and reflect with scholars on how women’s experience of Vietnam changed the gender politics of the era.

 Part 6: War Wives & Resistance